koka-lang/koka/readme.md

 - Functions with a pattern match in the argument.

 Contact me if you are interested in tackling some of these :-)

+Main branches:
+- `master`: latest stable version.
+- `dev`: current development branch -- submit PR's to this branch.
+- `v1-master`: last stable version of Koka v1: this is Koka with the Javascript (and C#) backend which does not use evidence translation.
+               This version supports `std/async` and should compile examples from published papers.

 # References